DamienToomey/memory/README.md

 If the following emoji 😀 is not displayed as a smiley face then your browser does not display emojis properly.

-Solution: use svg images of emojis given on [twitter/twemoji](https://github.com/twitter/twemoji/tree/gh-pages) instead of using a list of emoji characters in `App.js` (`SYMBOLS` constant)
+Solution: use svg images of emojis given on [twitter/twemoji](https://github.com/twitter/twemoji/tree/gh-pages) instead of using a list of emoji characters in `App.js` (`SYMBOLS` constant).

-export const  = '😀🎉💖🎩🐶🐱🦄🐬🌍🌛🌞💫🍎🍌🍓🍐🍟🍿'